Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Introduction

-The paper is organised as follows: in Sec.~\ref{sec:model_met} we will describe the dissipative quantum Rabi model and the methods used to solve the dynamics of this open quantum system; in Sec.~\ref{sec:risultati}, we will discuss our results for three regimes of parameters: weak, strong, and ultra-strong coupling, which are summarized in the Fig.~\ref{fig:diag_fase} in the concluding section \ref{sec:conclusioni}.
+The paper is organised as follows: in Sect.~\ref{sec:model_met} we will describe the dissipative quantum Rabi model and the method used to solve the dynamics of this open quantum system; in Sect.~\ref{sec:risultati}, we will discuss our results for three regimes of parameters: weak, strong, and ultra-strong coupling, which are summarized in Fig.~\ref{fig:diag_fase} in the concluding section \ref{sec:conclusioni}.
+In the App.~\ref{app:closedRabi} we analyse the closed Rabi model which gives indications of the importance of counter-rotating terms; in the App.~\ref{app:Lind} we describe our numerical method to solve the global Lindblad master equation with full secular approximation; in the App.~\ref{app:mps} we present our numerical implementation for MPS simulations; in the last App.~\ref{app:temp} we analyse the robustness of our results with respect to the effect of the temperature.